DasithEdirisinghe/weaviate_doc/README.md

 ### Weaviate Schema

-- In order to store data and retrieve them, weaviate uses  data schema which defines the blueprint of how data are stored.
+- In order to store data and retrieve it, weaviate uses a data schema which defines the blueprint of how data is stored.
 It consists of classes and properties definitions and how they are related to each other.
 Due to Weaviate’s vectorization modules, the classes and properties you add will be automatically placed in context. [read more](https://weaviate.io/developers/weaviate/current/data-schema/schema-configuration.html)
 - Once weaviate instance is started( Weaviate instance running with the text2vec-contextionary module ), using a weaviate client we can create a schema.
-- After that data can  be imported to schema thorugh weaviate client.
+- After that data can  be imported to schema through a weaviate client.
 - Then using GraphQL query, we can retrieve the data.

 Next I ll walk through the weaviate modules which enables additional functionalities to the vector native database.

 ### Modules

 Weaviate is completely modularized.
-The functionality of the vector native databse can be enhanced by these modules.
+The functionality of the vector native database can be enhanced by these modules.
 There are mainly two types of modules.
 1. Dense Retrievers  - These modules vectorize the data.
-Which means transform the data into vectors. (ex: text2vec-contextionary, text2vec-transformers, text2vec-openai, multi2vec-clip )
+Which means transforming the data into vectors. (ex: text2vec-contextionary, text2vec-transformers, text2vec-openai, multi2vec-clip )
  	- I encourage you to go through [text2vec-contextionary](https://weaviate.io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-contextionary.html) to understand how the real world data entities are stored in a vector space

 2. Reader or Generator modules - These modules add additional functionality. (ex : question answering module, text summarization module).
 A Reader module takes the set of relevant documents that are retrieved by the Retriever module, and extracts a piece of relevant information per document.
 A Generator module would, on the other hand, use language generation to generate an answer from the given document